 Can Ideas Be Patented?

 The patentability of an idea is one of the controversial topics faced during the grant of patents.
 There is a very fine line difference between an idea and an invention because every invention is first an idea which later matures and gets patented.
 On the face of it, it seems that there is no substantial way to protect an idea under intellectual properties.
 Copyright protects literary and artistic works but not innovations and patent protects novel and unique inventions.
 Even though the idea is the first step towards an invention and is of significant importance, there is no monetary value attached to it, as per law.

 Inventors prefer to have a non-disclosure or a confidentiality agreement in the initial stage of their invention development in order to protect their idea.
 However, such an agreement is not binding to any other person or organization except the one signing the agreement.
 So, if any third party, not being a party to the agreement, discloses or uses the idea cannot be sued upon by the inventor.

 For an idea to be protected within the Patent laws, it is essential that the idea should not be ambiguous and vague.
 A mere idea cannot be protected but when the idea is concrete with enough specificity and one has a strategy to describe it and its functioning, making it an asset valuable enough to be protected, then such an idea can be protected.

 Hereinafter, various conditions and requirements for a patent have been discussed concluding to provide situations where an idea can be patented under Indian laws.

 Types of Patent

 1. Utility Patent

-It is the most common type of patent and covers all new inventions and significant modification and improved process or product, having some utility.
-A utility patent is also referred to as ‘patent for the invention.’
+It is the most common type of patent and covers all new inventions and significant modifications and improved processes or products, having some utility.
+A utility patent is also referred to as a ‘patent for the invention.’
 The patent protects the rights of the inventor over his invention by preventing any third party to use, sell, or make the invention in question, without proper authorization.

 2. Design Patent